apache/spark/docs/configuration.md

 versions of Spark; in such cases, the older key names are still accepted, but take lower precedence than any instance of the newer key.

-Note that Spark properties have different effective timing and they can be divided into three kinds:
+Note that Spark properties have different effective timing and they can be divided into two kinds:
 <table class="table">
 <tr><th>Configuration Type</th><th>Meaning</th><th>Examples</th></tr>
 <tr>
-  <td><code>Configurations needed at driver launch</code></td>
+  <td><code>Configuration: Launching Driver</code></td>
   <td>
     Configuration used to submit an application, such as <code>spark.driver.memory</code>, <code>spark.driver.extraClassPath</code>, these kind of properties only effect before driver's JVM is started, so it would be suggested to set through configuration file or <code>spark-submit</code> command line options.
   </td>